 The task of switching the unit from a swing to a smooth and gentle vibrating seat is a simple one.
 And it quickly and simply folds flat for storage and transportation.

-While on board, baby can be soothed by eight melodies and three nature sounds.
-He or she can play with a pivoting toy bar with a pair of plushy toys (there are also loops to attach more).
+While on board, your baby can be soothed by eight melodies and three nature sounds.
+He can play with a pivoting toy bar with a pair of plush toys (there are also loops to attach more).

 The swing operates on four “D” size batteries, and the vibrating seat requires one “C” battery.
 Ingenuity claims that its “hybridrive” technology permits batteries to last three times longer than usual.
 In fact, the company claims that the batteries will last an impressive 24 hours.